zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure/team/software-delivery/_index.md

 The Software Delivery Stage Vision is defined in the [Infrastructure Platforms direction pages](https://about.gitlab.com/direction/saas-platforms/software-delivery/)

+## Vision and Direction

+Our vision and direction are located with other product direction pages [here](https://about.gitlab.com/direction/saas-platforms/software-delivery/).

 ## Roadmap

 <!-- Link to Roadmap -->